A shamanic healing session

 – shamanic journeying notes, November 2015

-Energy work is a service that I offer.
-You can read more about it here.
+You can read more about energy healing here.